 - Catholic parties are to turn in a recently issued copy of their baptismal certificate at the start of marriage preparation.
 Please contact the parish where you were baptized and they will send you a certified copy to turn in.
 You may also request to have it mailed directly to St. Edith.

-- If a Baptismal Certificate is available in one form or another from non-Catholics, we ask that a copy be turned in.
+- If a Baptismal Certificate is available in one form or another from non-Catholics, we ask that a copy be provided.

 - Each couple must obtain a civil marriage license from a county clerk in Michigan.
 You may obtain the license from the clerk of the county in which either partner in the couple resides.
 Each county has different requirements so be sure to call the clerk’s office for their standards.
 Click here for the The Wayne County web site.